RedDawe/Growing-denseNet-on-cifar10/README.md

 * I used one big dense block, but you can split it into multiple ones with bottlenecks (1x1 convs)

+# The structure once more
+The whole network consists of dense block and then reduction block.
+Dense block
+- your typical dense block, you can introduce bottlenecks and reductions (although, reduction is advised to use only in the begininng)
+- at the end of this you add layers
+- you reuse the weights here
+Reduction block
+- instead of using just pooling as in the paper, you do pooling, but at the same time you use convolution of the same size with valid padding and then you concatenate the two
+- always has the same shape
+- you retrain every time

 # Disclaimer
 The dense3n is just an idea.
 For luck of computational resources I couldn't train or fine-tune the network, or even try the netwok on ImageNet.
 The ideas should apply though.

+Also, probably read CLR, NasNet and denseNet papers before this.